 Kawhia's Hot Water Beach

 Sometimes referred to as Te Puia Springs, this is the town of Kawhia’s best kept secret: a largely-secluded beach with its own, natural, hot water spa.
 Start with a dip in the cool Pacific Ocean, and finish things off by digging a hole in the sand to enjoy the reinvigorating warm waters.

-Otorohanga Kiwi House
+Otorohanga Kiwi House and Native Bird Park

 While we’re on the topic of wildlife, Hamilton Zoo is another regional gem that all animal lovers should have on their radar.
 Along with housing more than 600 native and exotic animals, the zoo hosts free ‘Meet the Zookeeper’ talks every day of the week to educate its visitors about wildlife and conservation at large – sometimes these even involve an animal feeding session.

 Arapuni Swing Bridge